Lower T-count with faster algorithms: Benchmarks

 In this section we evaluate the performances of the algorithms we presented, and we compare them to state-of-the-art alternatives.
 The benchmarks are performed on a set of circuits commonly used to compare the performances of $T$-count optimizers, which were obtained from References~\cite{amyGithub} and~\cite{reversibleBenchmarks}.
 We also include a circuit implementing the block cipher DEFAULT, as given in Reference~\cite{default}.

 In Subsection~\ref{subsec:bench_tohpe_todd}, we benchmark the $T$-count optimizers presented in Section~\ref{sec:beyond_merging}.
 We consider the case where ancillary qubits can be used, as well as the case where no ancillary qubits are used.
-Then, in Subsection~\ref{sub:bench_gf}, we benchmark the method presented in Section~\ref{sec:gf_mult} synthesizing multiplication circuits in finite fields with a subquadratic number of $T$ gates.
+Then, in Subsection~\ref{sub:bench_gf}, we compare the performance of our algorithms with state-of-the-art methods for the optimization of multiplication circuits in finite fields.